November 9, 2016 / by Laura Vuillemin Estimated read time: 12 minutes

 French France v.
-French Canada: which one to choose for localization?
+French Canada: Which One to Choose for Localization?

-French is the first language of about 115 million people worldwide - in Europe, Africa, America and Oceania.
+French is the first language of about 115 million people worldwide - in Europe, Africa, America, and Oceania.
 Spanning four continents and two main variants.

 While a native speaker from France and another from Belgium or Senegal will use a few distinct expressions, the difference is more significant between European French and Canadian French, or rather “French (France)” and “French (Canada)” in the localization jargon.